 To stimulate the expansion of defense-related industry in Kentucky, KCMA continues to lead research on the sector, and help shape the state's business environment.
 This will help Kentucky become more attractive for opportunities to build, expand, and relocate to this newly designated right-to-work state.

-KCMA is improving the way Kentucky attracts veterans and service members who are leaving the military, and plans to establish Kentucky as the paramount, national model for transitioning service members into the civilian workforce.
-This goal is closely nested with the Governor's emphasis on making our Commonwealth the most military-friendly state in America and growing the military and veteran population.
+KCMA is improving the way Kentucky attracts veterans and service members who are leaving the military and plans to establish Kentucky as the paramount, national model for transitioning service members into the civilian workforce.
 Alongside legislators, state agencies, universities, and defense industry partners, our team is working to fill the critical skills gaps across our state and ensure military service members (both past and present, and their families) are gainfully employed in Kentucky.

-GOAL 4: Establish Kentucky as the most military-friendly state in the national and grow veteran and retiree populations
+GOAL 4: Establish Kentucky as the most military-friendly state in the nation and grow veteran and retiree populations

 GOAL 5: Communicate strategically and gain inter-agency, inter-governmental, and public-private partnership support for strong military advocacy